Development of the telephone systems in the Cockermouth area

 Some of the even more interesting connections in the 1922 directory were:-

-These strange numbers were probably rural party lines with several customers connected to one line.
+These strange numbers were rural party lines with several customers connected to one line.
 Ringing them from the exchange was by ringing the bell a certain number of times.
-All the phones on the line would ring, but one was only supposed to pick up the phone if one's own coded ring was heard.
+The rural party line was divided into two halves, the x half and the y half, and only one half would ring at a time, though any phone lifted up would be able to listen to any call in progress on any of the phones.
+All the phones on the half of the line would ring, but one was only supposed to pick up the phone if one's own coded ring was heard.
 I'm sure much eavesdropping happened.
-It is possible that this system was instead a very simple system which connected just one line at a time to the Cockermouth exchange, with privacy achieved by disconnecting the other telephones when someone made a call.

 Systems such as this disappeared many years ago in Britain, but some were still in use until the 1970s or even later in remote parts of the USA, Australia and New Zealand.